onichandame/local-cluster/README.md

-# local-cluster
+# Local Cluster

-fully functional cluster all in native local environment
+fully functional cluster all in native local environment *inspired by k8s*.

+# Architecture